AgentA/B: Automated and Scalable Web A/BTesting with Interactive LLM Agents

 \subsection{Agent-Environment Interaction Architecture}

 At the core of \systemname is an iterative mechanism where each LLM agent continuously interacts with a real web environment by dynamically updating its understanding of the environment and adjusting its actions accordingly.
 This architecture consists of three tightly integrated components: the Environment Parsing Module, the LLM agent, and the Action Execution Module.
 Together, these components enable robust operation in complex and dynamic web environments, for instance, our system evaluation in Section~\ref{sec:experiment} is experimented on the Amazon\footnote{\url{http://www.Amazon.com}} platform.
+We will release our code upon acceptance of this paper.

 \paragraph{Environment Parsing Module.} The interaction begins in a dedicated browser-based web environment session.
 Traditional approaches explored the extraction of webpages into screenshots or raw HTML representations.
 However, these approaches are impeded by extracting overly complicated information with a lot of unwanted raw webpage information.
 For instance, the raw HTML and DOM trees retain complicated hierarchical information of elements in a webpage, and the screenshots introduce irrelevant visual content and increase processing latency.
 In our work, the Environment Parsing Module in our system parses the web environment into structured observations with a JSON format that simplifies the structure of the website and stores only key information for the agent-web interactions.
 In particular, we use a ChromeDriver to execute a JavaScript processing script within the browser.
 This script selectively extracts targeted information directly from the raw HTML by extracting essential web elements.